Become a Volunteer

 1) Fill out an application form

-As part of the application package, you will be required to fill in and submit:
+As part of the application process, you will be required to fill in and submit:

-You may return your application package to us by mail or by dropping it off at our office.
-Once we have received your complete application form, we will call you in for a short interview.
+Once we have received your application form, we will call you in for a short interview.

 3) General Orientation